 Why YouTube Shorts Need a Different Script Structure

-• The hook has to be specific.
-Avoid slow introductions.
+- The hook has to be specific.
+Avoid slow introductions, vague setup and “hey guys” openings.

-• The middle needs momentum.
-Every line should move the idea forward.
+- The middle needs movement.
+Every line should push the idea forward.

-• The payoff should feel complete.
+- The ending should feel complete.
 Give the viewer a clear result, insight or takeaway.

-• The CTA should be light.
-Do not interrupt the value with a heavy sales pitch.
+- The CTA should be light.
+Do not ruin a useful video with a heavy pitch at the end.

-If your Short feels like it is taking too long to get to the point, the script is usually the problem.
+If your Short feels like it takes too long to get to the point, the script is usually the first thing to fix.

 Use this structure when you want a Short that feels clear, useful and easy to follow.